-If your sight can't be improved through new glasses, contact lenses, medical or surgical treatment, then you can ask your GP or your ophthalmologist (also known as a hospital eye doctor) to refer you to a low vision clinic where you can get help to make the most of your sight.
+If your sight can't be improved through new glasses, contact lenses, medical or surgical treatment, then you can ask your GP or your ophthalmologist (also known as a hospital eye doctor) to refer you to a low vision clinic.

-At the clinic, a low vision professional - often an optometrist (also known as an optician) - will perform a low vision assessment.
 It is important that you have an assessment so that you get advice and the equipment that is best for you.
 There should broadly be three stages to your assessment: